Inventive Labs provides SIP service for customers using our Voice Elements Platform.

 You will need to open up your router / firewall to allow the VoIP packets to be forwarded on to your server.
 Read more about this in our article Router Configuration.

-From the Elements Dashboard, click Tools / Test Router configuration.
+From the Elements Dashboard, click Tools / Test Router Configuration.
 Click Start Listening.
 Click Send Packet.
-If everything is working, then you will see a text box come back and say “Text Message received”.
+If everything is working, then you will receive a text box “Text Message received“.

 Signing up For Service